GWMCwing/Tuning/docs/README.md

 # AuditBot
-#### AuditBot is a small project created by a student to create and test discord bot application written in nodejs.
+#### AuditBot is a small project for creating discord music bot application with ease.
+Project is currently under factorization, files are rapidly changing its location.
+Refers to branch [moduleize](https://github.com/GWMCwing/AuditBot/tree/moduleize)

 #### Contributions are welcome and appreciated
 # Testing and Invite Link